John Mulaney: Awards and nominations

 Mulaney has received numerous award nominations and wins for his work in television.
-In 2009 Mulaney won a Peabody Award alongside the writers of Saturday Night Live for their satirical work on the 2008 United States presidential election.
-He has received many Primetime Emmy Award nominations for his work on Saturday Night Live and Documentary Now!
-He won his first Emmy Award in 2011 for co-writing the song "Justin Timberlake Monologue" with Seth Meyers and Justin Timberlake, which aired on Saturday Night Live.
+In 2009, Mulaney won a Peabody Award alongside the writers of Saturday Night Live for their satirical work on the 2008 United States presidential election.
+He has received many Primetime Emmy Award nominations (and won four), including for his work on Saturday Night Live and Documentary Now!
+In 2011, Mulaney won his first Emmy Award for co-writing the song "Justin Timberlake Monologue" with Seth Meyers and Justin Timberlake, which aired on Saturday Night Live.
 He won his second Emmy in 2018 for Outstanding Writing for a Variety Special for his stand-up special John Mulaney: Kid Gorgeous at Radio City.